mcfwalker/qwkshot/docs/NEXT_STEPS.md

 - Focus on clean interfaces

 ## Blockers and Issues
-- **Type errors currently exist on `main` branch due to previous merge (Commit `632c3b0`).
-Needs fixing before proceeding.**
+- Type errors currently exist on `main` branch due to previous merge (Commit `632c3b0`).
+Needs fixing before proceeding.
 - API route requires proper Auth strategy to work with RLS enabled.
-- `SceneAnalysis` placeholder limits accuracy -> Use of simplified SceneAnalysis data in path generation limits context accuracy.
+- **Bounding Box Validation Failing:** `SceneInterpreter.validateCommands` does not reliably detect when camera positions enter the object's bounding box, even after fixing the `modelOffset` calculation. `Box3.containsPoint` check seems insufficient or is failing silently.
+Debugging logs within the function are currently not appearing as expected.
 - LLM not consistently following prompt instructions regarding target coordinates.
 (Monitor)
 - Potential conflict exists between allowing lock in any position and planned backend path validation constraints.
-- ~~Inconsistent disabled state styling/tooltips (esp.
-LockButton) due to component/event interactions.~~ (Resolved)
 - React Warning: "Cannot update a component (`SceneControls`) while rendering a different component (`Viewer`)" appears in browser console on model load/URL change.
 Likely due to `Viewer`'s `useEffect` updating Zustand store (`setModelId`), causing `SceneControls` (subscribed to store) to attempt an update during `Viewer`'s render.
 Needs investigation (React DevTools, Zustand selectors, Tooltip interaction).
 (Low priority if app functions correctly).

 ## Next Session Focus (Updated)
-1. Verify Downstream Usage of `SceneAnalysis`.
-2. Code Cleanup (Remove Debug Logs).
-3. Implement API Authentication/Authorization.
+1. Fix logging visibility within `SceneInterpreter.validateCommands`.
+2. Diagnose and resolve the `Box3.containsPoint` validation failure.
+3. Implement improved clipping prevention measures (prompting and/or validation refinement).

 *This document will be updated at the end of each session to reflect progress and adjust priorities.*